DiedrichsenLab/HierarchBayesParcel/README.md

 The code for this framework is openly available.
 You can use this repository to
 * Learn new probabilistic brain parcellations across multiple fMRI datasets using other datasets for different brain structures.
-* Use existing probabistic atlases to obtain individualized brain parcellations for new subects through the optimal integration of individual localizer data and the group atlas.
+* Use existing probabilistic atlases to obtain individualized brain parcellations for new subjects through the optimal integration of individual localizer data and the group atlas.

 Reference
 ------